aml630/Level2PlacementTest/README.md

 # Level2PlacementTest
 **By: Alex Larson**

-Ping Pont is a sample JavaScript application for demonstrating basic proficiency in JavaScript, jQuery, Git, Markdown, HTML< Bootstrap, CSS, and BDD.
+Ping Pont is a sample JavaScript application for demonstrating basic proficiency in JavaScript, jQuery, Git, Markdown, HTML, Bootstrap, CSS, and BDD.

 A user enters a number and is shown a range of numbers from 1 to the number entered with the following exceptions: